Skip to main content

 • Open: The task is active and awaiting work to be done.

-• For Review: The task has been submitted for review after the assignee has completed the necessary work.
+• In Progress: The task has been submitted for review after the assignee has completed the necessary work.

 • Completed: The task has been completed and approved, marking the end of its lifecycle.